MitchelPaulin/Walleye/README.md

 [Walleye](https://en.wikipedia.org/wiki/Walleye) is a UCI-compatible chess engine written using the classic alpha-beta style AI.

+## Play Against It

+Challenge me on Lichess! https://lichess.org/@/Walleye_Bot

+The engine should also work in any chess program that supports UCI, at this time however it has only been tested with [Cute Chess](https://cutechess.com/).

 ## Example Usage

 By default, the engine launches in UCI mode and expects to be loaded into a chess GUI. \